-When neither certain nor approximately certain models exist: Sometimes, neither certain nor approximately certain models may exist, as shown in Table 3c for linear SVM with relatively large missing factor.
+When neither certain nor approximately certain models exist: Sometimes, neither certain nor approximately certain model may exist, as shown in Table 3c for linear SVM with relatively large missing factor.
 Since approximately certain model algorithms are not available for kernel SVMs, in Tables 4b and 5 we present the datasets where certain models do not exist for polynomial SVM (p-SVM), and our DNN approximation with arccosine SVM, respectively.
 However, even if our algorithms do not find certain models for DNN, certain models may still exist.
 This is because the related theorem for DNN is necessary but not sufficient as described in Section 7.
 We also investigate certain model existence for RBF-SVM.
 We observe similar patterns and results to that of arccos-SVM.
 Due to the limited space, we exclude the results for RBF-SVM from the paper.
-In scenarios when neither a certain model nor an approximately certain model exists, checking for them incurs some computational overhead.
-Nonetheless, paying for this overhead is worthwhile
+In scenarios when neither certain model nor approximately certain model exists, checking for them incurs some computational overhead.
+Nonetheless, paying for this overhead is worthwhile for two reasons.
+First, substantial data-cleaning savings are realized when certain models exist (as we discuss in the previous paragraphs).
+Second, the time costs associated with checking certain models are minimal (confirmed by the small program running times in Tables 3c, 4b, and 5).